CyclotronResearchCentre/bidsme/joss_paper/paper.md

-Multi-modal datasets provide an additional challenge: the organizer tools usually focuses only on one modality, for example [pet2bids](https://pet2bids.readthedocs.io/en/latest/index.html) [@PET2BIDS_2022] would bidsify only PET data, forcing to use additional tools for EEG or MRI data.
+Multi-modal datasets provide an additional challenge: the organizer tools usually focuses only on one modality, for example [pet2bids](https://pet2bids.readthedocs.io/en/latest/index.html) [@PET2BIDS_2022] would BIDS-ify only PET data, forcing to use additional tools for EEG or MRI data.

 The ideal organizer tool must be able to be flexibly adapted to any original data structure and to any reasonable laboratory practices.
 It must try to retrieve as much necessary metadata as possible, but also allow the user to add additional metadata.
 It must suggest to follow the current standard but allow deviations from it, e.g., when a given modality is not defined in BIDS.